-Mr. Shoei Yamana (President and CEO, Representative Executive Officer)
+Mr. Shoei Yamana (President & CEO, Representative Executive Officer)

 As the executive for the Company's main Business Technologies Business, the Group's management strategies and other activities, Mr. Yamana has experience and accomplishments.
-In addition, he is the most suitable individual for serving as the chief executive officer for achieving ongoing profit growth by steadily implementing the medium-term management plan, "Shinka 2019," that began in fiscal 2017.
+In addition, he is the most suitable individual for serving as the chief executive officer for achieving ongoing profit growth by steadily implementing the medium-term management plan, "SHINKA 2019," that began in fiscal 2017.

-Mr. Seiji Hatano (Senior Executive Officer in charge of Administration, Accounting, Finance and Risk Management)
+Mr. Seiji Hatano (Senior Executive Officer responsible for Business Management, Accounting, Finance and Risk Management)